smoreira1/smoreira1/README.md

 <i><span style='color:red;'>The application sandbox above is part of CI/the trunk build.
 Could very well be broken as it is actively under development, though I personally aim the sandbox to be a real product in it's own right with it's own configuration and theme as well.</span> </i>

 <p>Project Starlight a product that belongs to B.L.
 Media Group LLC which I own is a product aimed at ultra low latency and reactive products.
 The environment above is a public configured version with many features potentially disabled via features flags.
 Built with the following technologies:</p>

-- Angular
-- Azure
-- RxJS
-- NestJS
-- Tailwind
-- Angular Material
-- Docker
-- Firebase
-- Azure Pipelines
-- ....and many more.

-  Below are separated environments to illustrate the flexible configuration of the application.

- - Starlight
- - AI Nova
- - Shutter

-<p>More details to come soon, this project is private and mainly lives on Azure Dev Ops.</p>

-<h3>B.L.
-Media Group LLC Marketing Site</h3>
-  <p>Built with:</p>
-- qwik.
-- java spring boot
-- aws dynamodb

 <h2>Education</h2>
 <p>Bachelor's of Science Computer Science at University of Central Florida</p>